Skip to Content

 Things To Do at and Near Caesars Palace Las Vegas

-Since opening, the property has morphed into a behemoth with nearly 4,000 guest rooms, 675,000 square feet of retail, 300,000 square feet of convention space, and 124,181 square feet of gaming.
+Since then, the property has morphed into a behemoth with nearly 4,000 guest rooms, 675,000 square feet of retail, 300,000 square feet of convention space, and 124,181 square feet of gaming.

 As one of the largest properties on the Strip, I can assure you that there are plenty of itinerary-worthy activities at Caesars Palace.